 Disclaimer: Glee?
 Not mine.

-She ignores Quinn, dropping Anna Karenina on the entry table with a thud and putting her shoes neatly underneath.
+She ignores Quinn as she enters, dropping Anna Karenina on the entry table with a thud and putting her shoes neatly underneath.

-It's her eleventh night by the bleachers, watching the silent stranger as he runs, his face sad as he does.
-He never speaks.
-He goes to the bleachers at midnight every night, runs for an hour and then slinks away, back to wherever he hides during the day.
-She doesn't follow him though.
-She wants to know who he is but she doesn't want to find out like a stalker.
+It was her eleventh night by the bleachers, watching the sad silent stranger from the shadows as he runs.
+He never speaks and she still hasn't been able to read his mind.
+He goes to the bleachers at midnight every night, runs for an hour and then slinks tiredly away, back to wherever it was he hid during the day.
+She doesn't follow him, although she wants to.
+It was creepy enough she watches him at the field, following him home would be a bad idea.

 Rachel.
 You've gone out every night for the past week and a half.
 And you always come back smelling like man.
 Who is he?